altocodenl/TODIS/readme.md

 In the example above, then, the math formula sends a call containing a list with two elements (10 and 10) to `+`; `+` then responds with `20`.

 If computation is purposeful communication and transformation of data, we have stumbled on a simple way to represent computation as communication - two-way communication, to be more precise.
+From now on, we will use the term *computation* to refer to the combination of communication and transformation.

 Let's simplify the representation of the call a bit more.
 In general, the "from" is already known, because we have the context of who's the caller.
 So we can remove that.